gatling/gatling/src/docs/content/reference/current/http/recorder/index.md

 In this mode, the Recorder will use a private [Certificate Authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority) to generate on-the-fly properly signed certificates for every visited domain.

-You can either ask Gatling to generate the CA certificate and private key files for you, or provide your own ones.
+You can either ask the Recorder to generate the CA certificate and private key files for you, or provide your own ones.

 {{< alert tip >}}
 You'll have to import the CA certificate into your browser's keystore: